JetBrains/Qodana/topics/qodana-yaml.md

     path: relative/path/in/your/project.xml
 ```

-## Exclude paths from the analysis scope
+### Exclude paths from the analysis scope
 {id="exclude-paths"}

 You can specify that the files in a certain directory are not analyzed.
 This can be done on a per-inspection basis or for all inspections at once.
+To exclude all paths in a project from the inspection scope, omit the `paths` node.

 For all inspections: